ivanilsonjunior/pythonLogParser/README.md

 ### [api.py](https://github.com/ivanilsonjunior/pythonLogParser/blob/main/api.py)
 It's responsible for presenting experiments, their runs and generated data.
 It was made in Flask and the user can create new simulations and runs.
 The generated information is presented by layer.
 ### [Model.py](https://github.com/ivanilsonjunior/pythonLogParser/blob/main/Model.py)
 It's responsible for processing all the things.
-It's my trying to devel Obeject Oriented.
+It's my trying to devel using the Object Oriented paradigm.
 TODO: Split apart the data from the presentation

 ## Install and Run